SESYNC-ci/lesson-style/docs/_slides/command-line.md

 cd my-cloned-repo # navigate into the cloned repository
 ```

 Congrats!
-You have successfully linked your remote and local repositories.
+You have successfully cloned your remote repository.
-Next we will go over how to add your notebooks and files to you newly created repository.
+Next we will go over how to add your notebooks and files from your local to your newly created repository.

 ### Push Notebooks to GitHub
 Your repository is empty right now, let's push a notebook to it.